Fire Safety for Texas Youth

 - Fire Safety for Texans: fire and burn prevention curriculum guides (K-12) and other fire safety brochures.

-- Texas Fire and Life Safety Public Educators Resources is a new service of the State Fire Marshal's Office that serves as the central resource or clearinghouse for information and materials for Texas fire and life safety public educators.
+- Texas Fire and Life Safety Public Educators Resources is a service of the State Fire Marshal's Office that serves as the central resource or clearinghouse for information and materials for Texas fire and life safety public educators.

 On the community level, the State Fire Marshal's Office recommends that schools report all fire-related incidents to their local fire department as part of a larger community effort to stop juvenile fire incidents.